-Birmingham Small Arms (BSA), initially dedicated to crafting weaponry for the British Government, expanded its horizons into the automotive domain at the turn of the 20th century.
-By 1907, BSA seamlessly integrated automobiles into its portfolio, alongside motorcycles and bicycles.
-A groundbreaking moment arrived in 1929 when BSA unveiled its three-wheeler model, stepping into the limelight by surpassing the popular Morgan in both performance and sales.
+Birmingham Small Arms (BSA) originally made weapons for the British Government before manufacturing automobiles.
+By 1907, BSA was producing motorcycles and bicycles in addition to automobiles.
+A groundbreaking moment arrived in 1929 when BSA unveiled its three-wheeler model and surpassed the popular three-wheel Morgan in both performance and sales.

-Setting itself apart from the Morgan, the BSA three-wheeler embraced a front-wheel drive layout, eliminating the notorious dirty chain between the front engine and the rear wheel.
-This strategic design choice, coupled with the exclusion of CV joints for cost efficiency, distinguished the BSA as an innovative force.
+Setting itself apart from the Morgan, the BSA three-wheeler embraced a front-wheel drive layout, which eliminated the notorious dirty chain between the front engine and the rear wheel.
+This strategic design choice distinguished the BSA as an innovative force.
 Noteworthy features such as a reverse gear and an electric starter further elevated its practicality and convenience.

 Become an archive member for exclusive access to photos, videos and historical documents about the museum's car collection.